hackthenorth/hackthenorth2018-workshops/Android2.md

 - Running a functioning multi-activity app

 **Content Breakdown:**
-- Setting up first activity from Android I or cloning from GitHub
+- Setting up first activity from Android 1 or cloning from GitHub
 - Explaining Android lifecycle & walking through lifecycle
 - Creating another activity and passing data
 - Using the data, either open camera or display some TextView